Listen to the Urban Spelunking Audio Stories on 88Nine Radio Milwaukee.

 Soon after, a lot was purchased on the northwest corner of Kilbourn and Van Buren and a new church was erected there in 1857.

-In 1903, the current site was purchased and architects Gilbert Marshall Turnbull and Holabird & Roche alum William C. Jones were hired to draw a new building.
+In 1903, the current site was purchased and architects Gilbert Marshall Turnbull and Holabird & Roche alum William C. Jones – who lived in Milwaukee when he died in 1930 – were hired to draw a new building.